jlpcri/zabbix/README.md

 ### Playbook Files & Setup

-This playbook is built using the same format at the setup_monitoring role from the ETS-prep playbook, without all the other roles and variable files.
-Instead variable files in the ETS-prep playbook it uses:
+This playbook is built using the same format at the setup_monitoring role from the ETS-prep playbook, without all the other roles and variable files (eg. West defaults, datacenter and subnet files).
+Instead of the variable files in the ETS-prep playbook it uses:

 - defaults.yml, to set the default Zabbix server and user
 - properties.yml, has all environments Zabbix servers and users